The Chow ring of the stack of hyperelliptic curves of odd genus: A new presentation of as a quotient stack

-where $(C\to S,\iota)$ is a family of hyperelliptic curves, and the morphisms are the isomorphisms over $S$ (the condition of commuting with the involutions is automatically satisfied).
+Let $\cl{H}_g$ be the moduli stack of smooth hyperelliptic curves of genus $g$, whose objects are families of hyperelliptic curves of genus $g$ as defined above, and the morphisms are the isomorphisms over $S$ (the condition of commuting with the involutions is automatically satisfied).
 The goal of this section is to give a presentation of this stack as a quotient stack $[U'/\GLt\times\Gm]$, where $U'$ is an certain scheme that will be defined later.
 This is done in theorem \ref{thm:presentation_Hg}.